minageorge183n/esp32-macropad/README.md

 * 🌐 **Web UI Configuration**

   * Access via browser (phone or PC)
-  * Remap keys and encoders بسهولة
+  * Remap keys and encoders
   * No need to reflash firmware for changes

 ---